-With more than 3,500 externship placements since the creation of the Field Placement Program in 1975, the program has become a central part of students' skills training at the College of Law.
+With more than 3,500 externship placements since the creation of the Field Placement Program in 1975, the program has become a central part of students' professional skills training at the College of Law.
 Externships allow students to gain valuable career experience while making important professional contacts.
-Course credit is offered in exchange for placements with various government agencies, members of the judiciary, non-profit organizations, and for-profit organizations that are otherwise uncompensated.
+Course credit is offered in exchange for placements with various government agencies, members of the judiciary, nonprofit organizations and for-profit organizations that are otherwise uncompensated.

-The Field Placement Program is available to upper level students who have completed 28 or more credit hours and who are in good academic standing with at least a 2.0 G.P.A.
-Full-time students earn 28 credit hours after the completion of their 1L year.
+The Field Placement Program is available to upper-level students who have completed 28 or more credit hours and who are in good academic standing with at least a 2.0 GPA.
+Full-time students earn 28 credit hours after the completion of their first year.

-Information on available, approved placements can be found across from the Field Placement Program Office, or by talking to the Field Placement Program Director.
+Information on available, approved placements can be found outside the Field Placement Program Office, or by talking to the Field Placement Program director.
 Most placements are also posted on Vincent.
 Unlisted placements must be approved on a case-by-case basis.
 Students apply on their own to their desired agency, as they would in order to obtain regular employment.

-After students have been hired, they must turn in a resume, a letter of intent, and an unofficial transcript to the Field Placement Program Director, in order to get registered for the Field Placement course and receive class credit.
+After students have been hired, they must turn in a resume, a letter of intent, and an unofficial transcript to the Field Placement Program director, in order to get registered for the Field Placement course and receive class credit.
 The Course Handbook provides guidance on how to do so.
 Please note that applications must be received at least two days before the last day to add a class for the semester.
-Once a studentís application has been received, the Field Placement Program Director will tell the student if they have been approved for the course.
-If a student is approved, the Director will confirm that student has room in his or her class schedule for the Field Placement course, and will then process the studentís registration.Forms for Students
+Once a student's application has been received, the Field Placement Program director will tell the student if they have been approved for the course.
+If a student is approved, the director will confirm that student has room in his or her class schedule for the Field Placement course, and will then process the student's registration.Forms for Students

-The employer signs an Affiliation Agreement at the beginning of the semester detailing the studentís duties, signs-off on the first two student progress reports, and fills-out an Evaluation form of the studentís work at the end of the semester.
+The employer signs an affiliation agreement at the beginning of the semester detailing the student’s duties, signs-off on the first two student progress reports, and fills-out an evaluation form of the student’s work at the end of the semester.

 Additionally, a private law firm must: